 Director’s Cut – A new raid boss which probably should have been in the game to start with and a new side mission.
 Nothing really new but it’s nice that they added stuff to the game.
+The side quest is helping Ava (the most hated character) to do murder mystery quests which don’t fit well with the Borderlands gameplay and glitched out on me.
+There’s also daily challenges which is a nice idea.
 I had to search the internet to find out what this DLC added because it impacted my game so little.

 Overall, these DLCs are an improvement on the main game.
 I still don’t like the maps, pacing, dialogue or characters from the main game which is a slog but there is the option to skip the early story just to play the DLC which is a bonus.
 The issue with the skip is that you aren’t far enough into the story to have all equipment slots unlocked.
 This game will never be a real challenger to Borderlands 2 but it at least has more fun bits now.